White, Battle lead Syracuse over No. 9 Virginia 66-62

 SYRACUSE, N.Y.
+(AP) -- Jim Boeheim didn't want to talk about it, even if everybody else did.
+He was more interested in the moment at hand.

-(AP) -- Tyus Battle had a career-high 23 points and Andrew White also had 23 as Syracuse rallied past No. 9 Virginia 66-62 on Saturday, its second win over a ranked team in eight days.
+Freshman Tyus Battle had a career-high 23 points and Andrew White also had 23 as Syracuse rallied past No. 9 Virginia 66-62 on Saturday, its second win over a ranked team in eight days.

 Syracuse (15-9, 7-4 Atlantic Coast Conference) extended its winning streak to four games and remained in the hunt for the postseason.
 The Orange beat Florida State 82-72 last Saturday.

-Kyle Guy had 14 points for Virginia (17-5, 7-3 ACC), which failed to move into a tie with North Carolina for the conference lead.

-The victory would have been the 1,000th for Syracuse coach Jim Boeheim, but the NCAA stripped him of 101 victories as part of punishment handed down in 2015 after a multiyear investigation of the school's athletic department.
+For the fans, the game carried greater significance, and they responded by storming the court to honor the 72-year-old Boeheim, in his 41st year at his alma mater.
+The victory would have been his 1,000th, but the NCAA stripped him of 101 victories as part of punishment handed down in 2015 after a multiyear investigation of the school's athletic department.
 That leaves Boeheim at 899, three shy of matching Bob Knight for second place all-time behind Duke's Mike Krzyzewski.

-Still, the fans toted placards to honor the moment, rushed the court and saluted him after the final horn, and he waved as he left the court that bears his name.
+''I think the people here feel we should not have lost those wins, and that's probably the way most fans would feel,'' Boeheim said. ''I'm not going to stand here and debate that, but obviously there's some question about whether some of those, or all of those, should've been taken, but they have been.
+The fans are not going to accept that.''

-London Perrantes had 11 points and 11 assists for Virginia.
+Kyle Guy had 14 points and London Perrantes had 11 points and eight assists for Virginia.

 It was the first meeting between the teams since 10th-seeded Syracuse rallied from a 16-point, second-half deficit to stun the top-seeded Cavaliers 68-62 in the Midwest Regional final of the NCAA Tournament last spring for a berth in the Final Four.

-Only four teams had scored more than 60 points against Virginia the entire season, but two of its losses had come against teams Syracuse had beaten, Pittsburgh and No. 15 Florida State.
+It was eerily similar on Saturday, with a freshman playing a key role with 23 points for the Orange - Malachi Richardson in the tournament and Battle on Saturday.

-Syracuse trailed 34-22 at halftime and roared back with a 19-2 run to start the second half to gain its first lead of the game, one it never relinquished.
+Syracuse trailed 34-22 at halftime and stormed back with a 19-2 run to start the second half and gain its first lead of the game, one it never relinquished.

+''In the first half, they did a really good job of protecting the paint,'' White said. ''In the second half, we were able to kind of spread the floor a little bit more, and it worked.
+We did a good job adjusting.''

+Against the best defensive team in the nation, the Orange shot 14 of 19 (73.7 percent) in the second half and scored 44 points.
+Syracuse also displayed the late-game resolve it's developed during the winning streak.

 White's 3 from the wing tied it, Tyler Lydon followed with another, from the top of the key, and John Gillon's fastbreak layup off a steal by Lydon gave the Orange a 41-36 lead midway through the half.

-Perrantes hit a 3 to move the Cavaliers within 58-56 with 2:09 left, but the Orange hit six straight free throws to secure the victory.
+Perrantes hit a 3 to move the Cavaliers within 58-56 with 2:09 left and another to close to the gap to 60-59 with 71 seconds to play.
+But the Orange hit 4 of 6 free throws in the final minute to secure the victory, leaving the senior with another bitter loss.

-Virginia, which led 34-22 at halftime, entered the game leading the ACC in field goal percentage (49.5) and ranked second in field goal percentage defense (38.5).
-They held true to form against the Orange, who shot 39.1 percent in the first half and were 3 of 12 from beyond the arc.
-The Orange had hit 24 of 50 in the previous two games.
+Virginia entered the game leading the ACC in field goal percentage (49.5) and ranked second in field goal percentage defense (38.5).

 BIG PICTURE

 Virginia: Virginia had 12 assists on 13 baskets in the first half. ...
-The Cavaliers were 7 of 11 on 3-pointers in the first half, with Guy hitting all three he attempted.
+The Cavaliers were 7 of 11 on 3-point attempts in the first half, with Guy hitting all three he attempted.
 They finished 12 of 24.

-Syracuse: With 5:22 left in the first half, Syracuse trailed 23-19 and Battle and White had 17 of the Orange's points, while Gillon had attempted only one shot and Lydon two and neither had scored. ...
-In the previous two games Gillon hit 11 of 14 from long range and was 27 of 28 from the free throw line. ...
-Lydon had made 33 of 34 free throws in league play and his 33 straight was one off the Syracuse record held by Mike Lee and Brandon Triche.
-He missed his first attempt on Saturday.
+Syracuse: With 5:22 left in the first half, Syracuse trailed 23-19 and Battle and White had 17 of the Orange's points, while Gillon, who had scored a career-high 43 on Wednesday night in an overtime win at North Carolina State, had attempted only one shot and had not scored. ...
+Lydon had made 33 of 34 free throws in league play and his 33 straight makes entering the game was one off the Syracuse record held by Mike Lee and Brandon Triche.
+Lydon missed his first attempt on Saturday.

 NUMBERS